If Harris Declines, 2 Proposed Debates Will Become Trump Town Halls

 The debates are highly anticipated given the extraordinary turn of events this election cycle.

 On June 27, Trump and President Joe Biden locked horns in a debate that CNN conducted in Atlanta.
-Biden struggled through the contest, touching off calls for him to exit the race.
+Biden’s performance in the contest elicited calls for him to exit the race.

 On July 13, Trump survived an assassination attempt that killed a bystander and wounded three people, including him, at a campaign rally in Butler, Pennsylvania.
 A Secret Service sniper killed the suspected gunman, who was perched on a rooftop with a rifle.
 The investigation continues amid widespread criticism of security failures at the event.

-Then on July 21, Biden quit the race but said he will continue to serve the remainder of his presidential term.
+Then, on July 21, Biden quit the race but said he would serve the remainder of his presidential term.

 The Trump campaign has criticized Harris for not granting media interviews.
-He and his running mate, Sen. JD Vance (R-Ohio), gave press conferences last week and highlighted the differences between their campaign and that of Harris.
+He and his running mate, Sen. JD Vance (R-Ohio), had news conferences last week and highlighted the differences between their campaign and that of Harris.

 Russ Jones contributed to this story.